Last Update: 3/1/2018

 Google Docs can replace Microsoft Word and Excel.
 Doing so helps prevent many of the security holes in Microsoft Office including Flash based bugs.

-Microsoft Security Essentials – Free anti-virus software from Microsoft that is a no-brainer for everyone.
+Microsoft Security Essentials – For Windows 7.
+Free anti-virus software from Microsoft that is a no-brainer for everyone.
 Microsoft Security Essentials can also be used by small business on up to 10 PCs!
 It includes automatic updates and is easy to use.
+Newer versions of Windows include Windows Defender.

 Windows Defender Offline formerly known as Microsoft Standalone System Sweeper Tool – A bootable software tool that can find root kits and other hard to find malware (like rootkits) that normal anti-virus and anti-spyware software can’t.
 This creates a bootable CD/DVD or USB drive that needs to be booted from.
 Only run this tool when you believe you have been infected or every three months or so.